 A splinter on my touch finger.

 After 3 hours of struggle I couldn’t get the splinter out, I feel defeated.
 I was in the kitchen, when it happened, and as I type, all the Hs and the Ys, the Us and sometimes the Js have a tingle of pain.
 I still don’t know exactly what it is, even after using a magnifying glass AND some heavily graduated reading glasses of a great-grandmother I was handed, like that guy that fixes Woody on Toy Story.
 I know it’s there because of the pain.
 But after prodding for a while, removing the suspected zones whole, after much digging, desecration and dactylic fracking, I can’t get it out.
-That finger has a long history of bad stuff though, being the most used after all, and one can only think of the many times it was squashed with a door, or stuck, or pricked, what if a nerve got damaged, and that feeling is not a splinter, but a splinter-like pain?
+That finger has a long history of bad stuff though, being the most used after all, and one can only think of the many times it was squashed with a door, or stuck, or pricked, what if it’s not a splinter, but a splinter-like pain?
 What if is all in my head?
 Is this the same splinter of half a year ago, remaining dormant, waiting for retribution like a vengeful mummy?
 What if it never goes away, and the flesh around regenerates and entombs it, still preserving its bothersome qualities?
 Ah, this is wrecking me, man.